oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) datatypes designed to both express the meaning of data items at a conceptual level and formally type and validate their essential content.
+Essentially it is a UML profile for defining messages and other data structures.
-It uses information theory to define logical equivalence, allowing translation of essential content across a wide range of representations without loss.
+JADN uses information theory to define logical equivalence, allowing translation of essential content across a wide range of representations without loss.
 This Committee Note explains how to construct IMs using JADN, represent them in various formats such as formal languages and entity-relationship diagrams,